Glyptodon: Other species

-Reassessment and Glyptotherium

-In the 1950s, Argentine paleontologist Alfredo Castellanos (1893–1975) erected new generic names for several species of Glyptodon, the first being Glyptocoileus and second of these being Glyptopedius in 1953 that was made for the species G. elongatus that had been named by Robert Burmeister in 1866 on the basis of a single carapace, though its validity is disputed.
+In 1953, the Argentine paleontologist Alfredo Castellanos (1893–1975) erected the generic name Glyptopedius for the species G. elongatus, which had been named by Hermann Burmeister in 1866 on the basis of a single carapace, though its validity is disputed.
 Castellanos also referred the species G. reticulatus to the genus, but this unsupported.
-Yet another genus was erected in 1976 named Heteroglyptodon genuarioi by F. L. Roselli based on an incomplete skeleton that had been collected from the Pleistocene aged Libertad Formation in Nueva Palmira, Uruguay, but it has since been found to be an indeterminate specimen of Glyptodon.
+Yet another genus was erected in 1976 named Heteroglyptodon by Francisco Lucas Roselli based on an incomplete skeleton that had been collected from the Pleistocene aged Libertad Formation in Nueva Palmira, Uruguay, but it has since been found to be an indeterminate specimen of Glyptodon.
 Several Glyptodon fossils from Pleistocene deposits in Colombia were described in 2012, extending the known range of the genus north greatly.

-Another Glyptodon species was described in 2020 called G. jatunkhirkhi by several authors led by Argentine zoologist Francisco Cuadrelli on the basis of an individual preserving a nearly complete carapace, several caudal rings, and a pelvis that had been collected from Yamparaez, 24 km southeast of the Bolivian city of Sucre.
-The strata they were found in was made up of fluvial, sandy sediments that dated to the Late Pleistocene from elevations as high as 4100-2500 m above sea level.
-Several additional paratypes were referred to the species from other Late Pleistocene sites in Eastern Cordillera, Bolivia including a nearly complete skull and several osteoderms.
-In a phylogenetic analysis conducted by Cuadrelli et al., 2020, G. jatunkhirki was recovered as the most basal Glyptodon species, despite being the same age as the more derived species G. clavipes.
+In 2020, Argentine zoologist Francisco Cuadrelli and colleagues named a new species of Glyptodon, G. jatunkhirkhi, on the an associated carapace, caudal rings, and pelvis that were found in a layer of Late Pleistocene-aged sandstones about 4100-2500 m over sealevel near the city of Sucre in Yamparaez, Bolivia.
+The authors assigned several paratypes to G. jatunkhirkhi including a skull and osteoderms that were discovered in Late Pleistocene sites in the Eastern Cordillera mountain range.
+In a phylogenetic analysis conducted by Cuadrelli et al., 2020, G. jatunkhirki was recovered as the most basal Glyptodon species.
 Reassessment of Glyptodon species began in the late 20th and early 21st centuries, with various hypotheses developing on the number of valid species.
-Numbers varied, with some authors considering up to 4 species valid, while phylogenetic analyses in 2018 and 2020 only found the species G. reticulatus, G. munizi, and G. jatunkhirkhi definitively valid; G. clavipes and G. uquiensis as species inquirendas.
-However a 2016 review of G. uquiensis determined that G. uquiensis was actually a juvenile specimen of Glyptodon, though the species could not be determined.
+Numbers varied, with some authors considering at least 4 species valid, while phylogenetic analyses in 2018 and 2020 only found the species G. reticulatus, G. munizi, and G. jatunkhirkhi definitively valid; G. clavipes and G. uquiensis as species inquirendae.
+However a 2016 review of G. uquiensis determined that G. uquiensis was actually an indeterminate glyptodontine.